The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: Comparison with Previous Results

 \section{Comparison with Previous Results}

-Our analysis agrees qualitatively with the one other study that we have found of narrow-line AGN dependence on stellar mass and sSFR that accounts for selection effects in assessing their demographics, that of \citet{trump15a}.
+Our analysis can be directly compared to the one other study that we have found of narrow-line AGN dependence on stellar mass and sSFR that accounts for selection effects in assessing their demographics, that of \citet{trump15a}.
 They study the SDSS Legacy Survey Main Sample galaxies (\citealt{york00a, strauss02a}), which is a far larger sample than MaNGA, though with lower signal-to-noise ratio spectra and poorer measurements of stellar mass and sSFR.
-Using a narrow-line selection criteria based on \citet{baldwin81a}, their Figure 13 shows the detected AGN fraction as a function of stellar mass and sSFR, compared to a best-fit model with a uniform Eddington ratio distribution.
-The residuals are qualitatively similar to our results but not exactly the same: relative to a constant Eddington ratio distribution, AGN occurrence increases with stellar mass for star-forming galaxies (though perhaps more strongly than we find at high mass), and decreases with stellar mass for quiescent galaxies.
+Using a narrow-line selection criterion based on \citet{baldwin81a}, their Figure 13 shows the detected AGN fraction as a function of stellar mass and sSFR, compared to a best-fit model with a uniform Eddington ratio distribution.
+The residuals are somewhat similar to our results but not exactly the same: relative to a constant Eddington ratio distribution, AGN occurrence increases with stellar mass for star-forming galaxies (more noticeably than we find), and decreases with stellar mass for quiescent galaxies.
 The nature of the analysis in \citet{trump15a} does not make a direct quantitative comparison easy to make.